 Hair mineral analysis.
 Hair must not be washed at the laboratory for accurate hair calcium readings.
 I recommend Analytical Research Labs for this reason.
 Trace Elements, Inc. does not wash the hair, but they are not as careful, their graph is difficult to read, their products are not as good, and their corrective programs are terrible.

 The level of calcium in the hair tissue can vary from about 7 or 8 mg% to over 1000 mg%.

-If the hair analysis is interpreted properly, which is discussed in detail on this website and in the book, Nutritional Balancing And Hair Mineral Analysis, 4th edition, 2010, hair mineral testing is superb to evaluate many aspects of calcium metabolism in the body.
+If the hair analysis is interpreted properly, which is discussed in detail on this website and in the book, Nutritional Balancing And Hair Mineral Analysis, (2010 and 2014 editions), hair mineral testing is very helpful to evaluate many aspects of calcium metabolism in the body.
 Among these are the degree of biounavailable calcium, deficiency states, calcium loss into the tissues and others.